 Every manufacturer has their own variation or configuration of the equipment.
 This continuous method allows for temperature and pressure control resulting in higher quality and yields.
 It also typically has energy and labor efficiencies compared to other methods.

 Another popular method of manufacturing is using large presses to laminate the layers, such as a static press.
-This LVT manufacturing method is most commonly found outside the US.
+This Luxury Vinyl Tile manufacturing method is most commonly found outside the US.
 The press methodology allows for more flexibility than continuous lamination, but is much more labor intensive as slab pieces are put together manually using pre-cut individual layers and emboss plates, then loaded into the press with multiple layers stacked on top of one another.